By Kathryn Trumble, DPT, ATC

 With a deformity, no additional diagnostics may be needed.
 For less severe injuries with no deformity, imaging such as an X-ray or CT scan/MRI may be necessary.
 In addition to just diagnosing the dislocation, imaging may be needed to assess any soft tissue injuries or fractures.

 If you have any of the signs and symptoms listed above, seek immediate medical attention.
-It is best to try to splint or protect the ankle and no put weight on the foot/ankle.
-If you are diagnosed with an ankle dislocation you will most likely need surgery to relocate the bone.
-In some cases, other bone or soft tissues will be damaged and these structures will need to be fixed with surgery.
+It is best to try to splint or protect the ankle and no weight on the foot/ankle.
+If you are diagnosed with an ankle dislocation, you will most likely need surgery to relocate the bone and stabilize any fractures.
+Other bone or soft tissues will be damaged in some cases, and these structures will need to be fixed in the surgical procedure.

 - Following surgery, you will be placed in a cast or walking boot to give your injured ankle support.
 You will also not be able to put weight into the injured leg, so crutches, a walker, and a scooter will be needed.